strjonas/Going50/AppRoadmap.md

 - Bluetooth scanning and device connection working
 - OBD data retrieval functions working

-### Day 5: Sensor Service Implementation & Integration
+### Day 5: Sensor Service Implementation & Integration ✅

+**Summary**: Implemented the SensorService class as a facade to the sensor_lib, providing a clean interface for sensor data collection.
+Added methods for initialization, data collection, and error handling with appropriate permission checks.
+Modified the OBD connection service to include fallback functionality for when OBD connection is unavailable, allowing the app to collect driving data using phone sensors.
+Updated the service locator to properly register and inject dependencies.
+The implementation supports real-time sensor data streaming and seamless switching between OBD and sensor-only modes.

 **Objective:** Implement the phone sensor service and integrate with existing sensor library.